journeygroup/authentication/README.md

 #### Authenticatable

 The most robust option is to provide an object which implements the [Authenticatable interface](src/Authenticatable.php).
-This delegates control of the user list to your own external class.
+This delegates control of the user list and user-lookup to your own external class.

 ```php
 # MyAuthenticator.php